German yields waver as investors balance Saudi scare with oil surge

 "Next week's flash HICP should further underpin the positive sentiment, with the core rate in particular expected to remain above the all-time low recorded in January," said Commerzbank.

-Italian 10-year yields fell 2 bps to 1.33 percent after a 3.5 billion euro auction of bonds linked to euro zone inflation and zero coupon debt drew solid demand.
+Yields on low-rated Italian and Spanish bonds rose 2 bps to 1.36 and 1.30 percent, respectively.

-The yield on an Italian inflation-linked bond fell below zero for the first time at an auction as the ECB's trillion-euro asset purchase scheme begins to boost the inflation outlook.
+That did not hinder Italy's 3.5 billion euro auction of bonds linked to euro zone inflation (BTPEIs) and zero coupon bonds (CTZs).

-A fraught situation in Greece is also keeping investors cautious, however, with Athens preparing to deliver reform plans to unblock bailout funding.
+A fraught situation in Greece is also keeping investors cautious, however, with Athens preparing to deliver reforms to unblock bailout funding.

 PARIS/DAKAR, May 2 Total has signed an agreement to explore for oil and gas off Senegal's Atlantic coast, boosting the prospect of major oil developments in the West African country.